paperswithcode/releasing-research-code/README.md

-# Resources for Releasing Research Code
+# Research Code Tips

 <img src="https://upload.wikimedia.org/wikipedia/en/thumb/0/08/Logo_for_Conference_on_Neural_Information_Processing_Systems.svg/1200px-Logo_for_Conference_on_Neural_Information_Processing_Systems.svg.png" width=200>

-**General resources for increasing impact of ML research code - now official guidelines at NeurIPS 2020.**
+**Tips for increasing impact of your ML research code - *now official guidelines at NeurIPS 2020!***

-Based on analysis of more than 200 Machine Lerarning repositories, these recommendations facilitate reproducibility and correlate with GitHub stars - more details in our [our blog post](https://medium.com/paperswithcode).
+Based on analysis of more than 200 Machine Learning repositories, these recommendations facilitate reproducibility and correlate with GitHub stars - for more details, see our [our blog post](https://medium.com/paperswithcode).

 For NeurIPS 2020 code submissions it is recommended (but not mandatory) to use the [README.md template](#readmemd-template) and check as many items on the [ML Code Completeness Checklist](#ml-code-completeness-checklist) as possible.